 Here in the United States BBQ is big business.
 It means a lot to a lot of different people.

 Although BBQ might seem like a universal thing, it’s not.
 Each region has its own unique style.
-You could break each region down to State, County, or even neighborhood.
+You could break each region down to State, County, or even neighborhood. tu

 In this article, we will break down the most famous regional BBQ styles here in the USA.

 What’s your favorite regional style?
 I would love to hear your favorite – or any special variations you have of your own!
+One of my favorites is a simple Masterbuilt electric smoker brisket or smoking a turkey in an electric smoker.

 What are the Difference BBQ Styles and Regions of the United States?